-This unit covers contemporary issues in maritime economics from the managerial perspective.
-The main focus is on economic relationships and policies concerning shipowners, shippers, policy makers and other stakeholders in the maritime industry.
+The objective of this unit is to provide a basic understanding of contemporary issues in maritime economics from the managerial perspective.
+The main focus is on economic relationships and policies concerning ship owners, shippers, policy makers and other stakeholders in the maritime industry.

 |Unit name||Maritime Economics for Managers|

 - Domestic students

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.